CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-Switches.md

 {{% imgOld 46 %}}

-To view which vendors and platforms have bad or missing licenses, open the large Switch Inventory card, <span style="color: #000000;"> and click </span>

-{{% imgOld 47 %}}

-to open the **Platform Details** tab.
+To view which vendors and platforms have bad or missing licenses, open the large Switch Inventory card, and click {{% imgOld 47 %}} to open the **Platform Details** tab.
 Hover over the License State bar chart to highlight the vendor and platforms with the various states.

 To view *which* switches have invalid or missing licenses, either:

-  - hover over the large Switch Inventory card and click

-    {{% imgOld 48 %}}

-    to open the **Platform Details** tab.
+  - hover over the large Switch Inventory card and click {{% imgOld 48 %}} to open the **Platform Details** tab.
 Above the Licenses State or the Vendor chart, click **Show All**.

-  - open the full screen Switch Inventory card .
+  - open the full screen Switch Inventory card.

 Then sort the **All Switches** tab data table by the **License State** column to locate the switches with bad or missing licenses.